-To install a new virtual machine on a Mac with Apple M chip, you need to use an ARM-based installation image with a supported operating system.
+To install a new virtual machine on a Mac with Apple silicon, you need to use an Arm-based installation image with a supported operating system.

 - For installing a Linux virtual machine, see KB 128445.

 - For installing a macOS virtual machine, see KB 125561.